kitizz/nutmeg/README.md

 Nutmeg
 ======

 Nutmeg is multiplatform, multilingual plotting tool.
-Primarily, it aims to be light, fast, and responsive, and has been designed to be your go to tool when you wish to visualize and play with your data in the experimental phase of a project.
+Primarily, it aims to be light, fast, and responsive, and has been designed to be the go to tool for visualizing and playing with data in the experimental phase of a project.

 Notable Features:
 - Plotting can be asynchronous to program